 Chilli paneer recipe – A restaurant style paneer chilli dry & gravy recipe with step by step photos.
+Chilli paneer is a popular Indo Chinese starter made by seasoning fried Indian cottage cheese aka paneer in chilli sauce.
 We love the restaurant served Indo chinese foods.
 But I try to limit eating them out due to the MSG and large amount of sauces used.
 Most times I make them at home using the best possible ingredients and without MSG.

-This recipe yields one of the best chilli paneer dry & gravy that pairs well with a veg fried rice, schezwan fried rice, hakka noodles, or can be served as a starter.
+This recipe yields one of the best chilli paneer dry & gravy.
+It pairs so well with veg fried rice, schezwan fried rice & hakka noodles, & can also be served as a appetizer.

 A slightly different version of this is the Paneer manchurian recipe.
 A dry version goes well as a starter.
 While a gravy version goes well as a side dish to veg fried rice, restaurant style hakka noodles or this easy veg noodles.

 The recipe of chilli paneer is quite simple & easy even for beginners.
 Firstly paneer is coated in corn starch batter and fried until crisp.